JSQLParser/JSqlParser/README.md

 Also I would like to know about needed examples or documentation stuff.

 ## Extensions in the latest SNAPSHOT version 1.2
+* support for indexed JDBC parameters at multiple places
 * allowed **index** as object name
 * switched to JavaCC **modern template**
 * switched to JDK 1.7